clouedoc/clouedoc/README.md

 Hello, dear visitor.

-I currently dedicate my programming time to making bots and will persist doing so for the forseeable future.
+I currently dedicate my programming time to making bots and will persist doing so for the foreseeable future.

 Feel free to reach out for small engagements or consulting (USD110/hour)